Corbin Carroll Player Props: Diamondbacks vs. Guardians

 Corbin Carroll At The Plate

-- He ranks sixth in batting average, 10th in on base percentage, and second in slugging among the qualifying hitters in MLB play.
+- He ranks sixth in batting average, 10th in on base percentage, and second in slugging among qualifying hitters in baseball.

-- He has homered in 20.0% of his games this year, and 5.1% of his trips to the plate.
+- In 21.2% of his games this year, he has gone deep, and 5.4% of his trips to the plate.

-- Carroll has driven home a run in 24 games this year (36.9%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on one occasion..
+- In 37.9% of his games this season, Carroll has had at least one RBI.
+He's picked up more than one in 15.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.